 Did you know that Baan Thai means “Thai Home” in Thai?

-This is because the Baan Farm Thai is more than just a place to cook — it’s an intimate look into how locals live and eat everyday in a home-style setting.
+The founders of Baan Farm Thai used this name because it’s more than just a place to cook — it’s an intimate look into how locals live and eat everyday in a home-style setting.
 Founded in 2017 by Thajaree Asakit (better known by her nickname, Ploy), people from around the world come to Baan Farm Thai to learn more about Thai cooking and culture.

 Ploy originally created Baan Thai to capture the spirit of Thai cuisine, and she loves sharing the stories, recipes and techniques behind traditional Thai dishes.
 During her cooking classes, guests will learn five Thai dishes, including local soups, curries, appetizers, stir-fried dishes, and desserts.